cylc/cylc-doc/src/index.rst

 .. warning::

-   Cylc8 is beta software that is not yet recommended for production use.
+   Cylc 8 is beta software that is not yet recommended for production use.

    This documentation has not yet been fully updated and may contain errors.